saylerb/mac-playbook/README.md

 ## Required additional setup

-To automatically generate and setup ssh keys for github, the playbook needs a github api token.
-Go to github settings > developer settings > personal access tokens and generate one.
+To automatically generate and setup ssh keys for GitHub, the playbook needs a GitHub API token.
+Go to GitHub settings > developer settings > personal access tokens and generate one.
 When generating a new key, make sure to select the correct scopes.
-For example, if you want to programmatically add a public key to github, check the `admin:public_key` scope.
+For example, if you want to programmatically add a public key to GitHub, check the `admin:public_key` scope.
 When you're done, copy the API key to your clipboard.
-Edit encrypted vault file so the ansible script can read it
+Edit encrypted vault file so the Ansible script can read it
 out:

 ```
 ansible-vault edit vault.yml
 ```
-When done, you can delete the existing api key in github.
+When done, you can delete the existing API key in GitHub.

 #### Ansible vault
+[

-Currently I'm using ansible vault to store some encrypted keys.
+Currently I'm using Ansible vault to store some encrypted keys.
 To run the playbook, save the password in a single-line file in the working directory as `vault_pass.txt`.
-To run the ansible-playbook to provision your mac, run the
+To run the Ansible playbook to provision your mac, run the
 command:

 ```bash